 About the Department

 The Bachelor of Science in Accountancy (BSA) degree prepares students with the competencies, skills and knowledge necessary in the accountancy profession.
-Our students complete a rigorous program in accounting that develops their technical proficiency; ethical leadership; professional responsibilities; communication; and critical-thinking, interpersonal and technological skills.
+Students complete a rigorous program in accounting that develops their technical proficiency; ethical leadership; professional responsibilities; communication; and critical-thinking, interpersonal and technological skills.

 The Master of Science in Taxation (MST) prepares students to become professional tax advisers and consultants in both the private and public sectors.
-Our students complete a rigorous program in taxation that develops their written communication, and tax planning, as well as their tax research and critical-thinking skills.
+Students complete a rigorous program in taxation that develops their written communication and tax planning, as well as tax research and critical-thinking skills.

 The Bachelor of Science in Information Systems (BSIS) degree offers educational opportunities to students with diverse backgrounds who are interested in information systems.
 The program provides students a synthesis of technological and business knowledge to develop and integrate effective information technology solutions that support management decision making and organizational strategies.
 The program prepares graduates for a variety of IS careers in business, government and nonprofit organizations.

-All lower division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP in Juniper Hall (JH) 2113.
+All lower division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP in Bookstein Hall (BB) 2113.
 Upper division students who are currently enrolled in or have completed BUS 302/L are encouraged to seek advisement through upper division mentors from the department of their major.

-For students in the Master of Science in Accountancy program, advisement materials are available from the MSA program website and the Department of Accounting and Information Systems office in JH 3123, (818) 677-2461.
+For students in the Master of Professional Accounting program, advisement materials are available from the MPAcc program website and the Department of Accounting and Information Systems office in BB 3123, (818) 677-2461.

-For students in the Master of Science in Taxation program, advisement materials are available from the MST program website and the program advisement office in JH 1111, (818) 677-3952.
+For students in the Master of Science in Taxation program, advisement materials are available from the MST program website and the program advisement office in BB 1111, (818) 677-3952.

 Ernst & Young Center for Careers in Accounting and Information Systems

 The field of taxation offers stimulating and challenging work that is constantly evolving.
 Career opportunities exist in public accounting, private industry, government, not-for-profit institutions and other business-related organizations.
-In 2015, the annual earnings of tax practitioners in large public accounting firms ranged from $63,250 to $83,250 for individuals with one to three years of experience.
+In 2019, the median annual earnings of tax practitioners in public accounting firms for individuals with one to three years of experience was $57,500.
 Individuals with master’s degrees typically earn up to 10 percent more.

 The field of information systems (IS) helps prepare graduates to assume such positions as systems analyst, application developer, database administrator, network administrator, web developer and IS project manager.
 Information systems career opportunities are available in a variety of industries, including consulting, banking, entertainment, health, media, education and technology.
 The annual earnings potential for an IS graduate ranges from $59,500 to $93,250 for individuals with one to five years of experience.
 The average annual salary for a senior IS project manager is $105,000.